-Private Course: This course is available exclusively to private groups.
+Private Courses Available: This course is also available to private groups.
 For more information please email us at [email protected] or call our training department on 021 4978100.

 Duration: 6 days

 Participants: Up to 8 participants

 Personnel who are either part of emergency medical service teams, part of emergency response teams through their employment or members of the public wishing to up-skill from their current level of skills and knowledge.

 On completion of this course, participants will be able to: